plus3it/ash-linux-formula/README.md

 # Installation

-It is expected that these utilities will be installed primarily within environments that have access to RPM repositores homed on network- or media-based shares.
+It is expected that these utilities will be installed primarily within environments that have access to RPM repositories homed on network- or media-based shares.
 While a stub-repo will be included in the archive containing these utilities, it is generally recommended to use a fully-updated RPM repository to install dependencies from.